LasseRafn/php-initials/README.md

 composer require lasserafn/php-initials
 ```

-Rad, *and long*, package name.. huh?
-Sorry.
-I'm not very good with names.

 ## Usage
 As with installation, usage is quite simple.
 Generating a image is done by running:
 ```php